isayasMatter/isayasmatter.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Awarded the Spring 2022 Outstanding Ph.D. dissertation award at UNR.
+I have been awarded the Spring 2022 Outstanding Ph.D.
+Dissertation award at the Department of Computer Science and Engineering at UNR.